Leaders

 Jay Mangone

-Stan McChrystal served for 34 years in the US Army, rising from a second lieutenant in the 82nd Airborne Division to a four-star general, in command of all American and coalition forces in Afghanistan.
-During those years he worked with countless leaders and pondered an ancient question: "What makes a leader great?"
+Stan McChrystal served for thirty-four years in the US Army, rising from a second lieutenant in the 82nd Airborne Division to a four-star general, in command of all American and coalition forces in Afghanistan.
+During those years he worked with countless leaders and pondered an ancient question: “What makes a leader great?”
 He came to realize that there is no simple answer.

-Finally, McChrystal explores how his former hero, General Robert E. Lee, could seemingly do everything right in his military career and yet lead the Confederate Army to a devastating defeat in the service of an immoral cause.
 Leaders will help you take stock of your own leadership, whether you’re part of a small team or responsible for an entire nation.

 “Whenever Stanley McChrystal talks, I take notes.
 I am so drawn to his ability to cut through pop culture theories about leadership to get to the core of what actually makes a leader.
 Leaders takes us deeper than most other leadership books into the true and often messy mechanics of leadership.
-Anyone who considers themselves a student of leadership must read this book."
-(Simon Sinek, optimist and author of Start with Why and Leaders Eat Last)
+Anyone who considers themselves a student of leadership must read this book." —Simon Sinek, Optimist and author of Start With Why and Leaders Eat Last

-"Leaders reexamines old notions of leadership - especially the outdated view that history is shaped by great men going it alone.
-General McChrystal shows us that leadership can take many forms, leaders often have different strengths, and great leaders can come from anywhere.
-(Sheryl Sandberg, COO of Facebook and founder of LeanIn.Org and OptionB.Org)
+"Leaders reexamines old notions of leadership--especially the outdated view that history is shaped by great men going it alone.
+General McChrystal shows us that leadership can take many forms, leaders often have different strengths, and great leaders can come from anywhere. —Sheryl Sandberg, COO of Facebook and founder of LeanIn.Org and OptionB.Org

 "Leaders is a superb, thought-provoking challenge to conventional understanding of the nature of leadership.
-An enlightening, entertaining must-read about why we revere so many leaders who are often deeply flawed and even unsuccessful, and the lessons for thinking about and teaching leadership in the future.”
-(Robert M. Gates, former US Secretary of Defense)
+An enlightening, entertaining must-read about why we revere so many leaders who are often deeply flawed and even unsuccessful, and the lessons for thinking about and teaching leadership in the future.” —Robert M. Gates, former U.S. Secretary of Defense